 Conversational AI signals a huge advancement in the way we interact with computers.
-Unlike menus, touchscreens, or mouse clicks, using our voice to have a conversation is one of the most natural ways to use a computer; it requires no learning curve.
+Unlike menus, touchscreens, or mouse clicks, using our voices to have conversations is one of the most natural ways to use a computer; it requires no learning curve.

 This new method of human-computer interaction makes powerful computer applications even easier to use and accessible to more people.
-Before, you may have needed to make several swipes and clicks to complete a task.
-With voice, you can complete a task by simply saying, “Alexa, play the top songs in Seattle.”
+For example, instead of having to make several swipes and clicks to play music, you can simply say, “Alexa, play the top songs in Seattle.”

-Conversations can be conceptually and emotionally complex; they entail much more than simple input and output.
-When we talk to each other, how we say something also matters as much as what we say.
+Conversations can be conceptually and emotionally complex.
+When we talk to each other, how we say something matters just as much as what we say.

-Here are four key elements of conversations to remember when designing conversational experiences.
+Here are five key elements to remember when designing conversational experiences.

-Everyday conversations take many things into account besides just the words we speak, including why, when, and where we converse.
-When designing for voice, think about how you can give Alexa context to provide a delightful conversation.
-For example, “Alexa, remind me to buy groceries tomorrow,” is a simple request if made during the daytime; make the same request at 1am, and “tomorrow” could mean two different days and should be clarified.
+Everyday conversations take into account more just the words we speak.
+Delightful conversation design involves giving context about why, when, and where.
+For example, “Alexa, remind me to buy groceries tomorrow,” is a simple request during the daytime, but at 1:00 in the morning, “tomorrow” could mean a different thing.

-Conversations are dynamic and require both parties to understand, respond, and then remember what the other participant is saying.
-It’s important to build these aspects into the VUI so Alexa can respond to the important parts of the conversation, no matter how a user presents the information.
-For example, if a user provides a destination and a date when requesting to book a flight, Alexa should avoid asking the follow-up question: “What’s your departure date?”
+Conversations are dynamic and inconsistent.
+They require both parties to understand, respond, and remember what the other participant is saying.
+Design the VUI so that Alexa captures the important parts of the conversation no matter how it is presented.
+For example, if a user provides both a destination and a date when requesting to book a flight, Alexa should avoid asking the follow-up question: “What’s your departure date?”

-Face-to-face conversations are filled with personality, emotion, and even surprises; you never know what someone is going to say next.
+Face-to-face conversations are filled with personality, emotion, and even surprises.
 When appropriate, incorporating these quirks can make interacting with Alexa feel more like having a conversation.

 There are many other layers to creating natural conversational experiences.
 For example, you should present only the most relevant information needed in a concise and simple way.
 Then, gradually build on the user’s response with follow-up questions and information.
-Remember that we often use many combinations of words and phrases to mean the same thing.
+Also, remember that we often use many combinations of words and phrases to mean the same thing.
 Sometimes we ask imprecise questions.
-In the appropriate context, sometimes we tell jokes.
-A well designed voice-experience becomes a conversation when it takes all of these things into account and feels like it doesn’t follow a script.
+Sometimes we tell jokes.
+A well designed voice experience becomes a conversation when it takes all of these elements into account.